 “Music that matters to you as the creator will matter to the right person and to the fan.
 They will feel it when you feel it.
 But they won’t feel it if you’re just calculating; if you’re just recreating yourself so that you can make sure that you match these numbers.”

-This gut-check process is what Hayes said he did while working on this next project.
-While it has certainly elongated the process, it was worth it and necessary for him in order to get to that point where he was truly satisfied with where his work ended up.
+This gut-check process is what he followed while working on this next project.
+While it has certainly elongated the process, Hayes said it was worth it and necessary for him in order to get to that point where he was truly satisfied with where his work ended up.

 For his 25th birthday last September, Hayes decided to do some gifting for his fans.
 The country artist released three new songs on Soundcloud: “Amen,” “Yesterday’s Song” and “Young Blood.”